 Regional Dynamics, Climate, and Climate Impacts

-During the summer semester, students choose to complete an internship or a thesis under the guidance of a faculty adviser.
+During the summer semester students complete an internship.
+Some students choose to complete research-based internships under the guidance of a faculty adviser.